-Finally, we collect personal data from analytics providers such as Google, which may be based outside the EU.
+Finally, we collect personal data from analytics providers such as Google, which may be based outside the UK and the EU.

 We will indicate where any personal information we have requested is mandatory or optional.
 Please note that if you decide not to provide certain information which we have indicated is mandatory, in some circumstances this may mean we are unable to provide you with a certain service or product.

 We may collect, use and share aggregated data such as statistical or demographic data for any purpose.
 Aggregated data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this notice.

 We do not collect any special categories of personal data nor do we collect any information about criminal convictions and offences.

 We will only use personal data when the law allows us to and we do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 Most commonly, your use of our websites may lead us to using your personal data in the following circumstances:

 To provide our activities or online content and to provide information about our activities and online content which may be tailored to your/your children’s individual tastes;